-The 49-year old Arlington resident is a 1987 graduate of Arlington Sam Houston High School and a 1991 graduate of Texas Wesleyan University.
+The 51-year old Arlington resident is a 1987 graduate of Arlington Sam Houston High School and a 1991 graduate of Texas Wesleyan University.
 He is married to his wonderful wife Nancy.
-They have 3 daughters, Taylor (26) Danielle (23), Gabrielle (16)…one son, Denver, who served in the United States Marine Corps (22)…3 grandchildren, Zane (9), Lyla (7), and Ava (4)…3 dogs, Rusty, Shiloh, Charlie…and a cat named Kitty.
+They have 3 daughters, Taylor (28), Danielle (25), Gabrielle (18)…one son, Denver, who served in the United States Marine Corps (22)…3 grandchildren, Zane (9), Lyla (7), and Ava (4)…3 dogs, Rusty, Shiloh, Charlie…and a cat named Kitty.

 COACH SENATO BY THE NUMBERS…

-1…First Round pick coached.
-Kyle Crick of Sherman High School was the 49th pick in the MLB Draft by the San Francisco Giants in 2011.
+1…First Round pick coached…Kyle Crick of Sherman High School was the 49th pick in the MLB Draft by the San Francisco Giants in 2011.

-4…Consecutive years a pitcher Coach Senato has coached had been drafted in the MLB Draft (2011-2014).
+4…Consecutive years a pitcher Coach Senato had coached had been drafted in the MLB Draft (2011-2014).

-8…Times Coach Senato has been named Coach of the Year.
+8…Times Coach Senato has been named Coach of the Year

-11…All-State players he has coached.
+12…All-State players he has coached.

-15…Playoff appearances as Head Baseball Coach.
+17…Playoff appearances as a Head Baseball Coach

-98…Players that have gone on to play College Baseball
+110…Players that have gone on to play College Baseball